nais/doc/addons/redis.md

       value: ${redis-instance}.default.svc.nais.local:6379
 ```

-If the Redis instance is password protected, the [secure-redisexporter][5]-image must be used.
+If the Redis instance is password protected, the [secure-redisexporter]-image must be used.

 ## Secure Redis (both Naisd and Naiserator)

 This custom image fetches passwords from Vault.
-If this is needed for your project, see [baseimages][6] for more
+If this is needed for your project, see [baseimages] for more
 information.

 ## Code examples